Vaillant Boiler: No Hot Water (Causes & Fixes)

 Safe checks you can do yourself

-These three checks are homeowner-safe and resolve a good proportion of "no hot water" calls.
+These checks are homeowner-safe and resolve a good proportion of "no hot water" calls.
+None of them involves removing the casing or touching gas, the flue or any internal part.

 If there's a lockout code, you can press the reset button on the front panel once to clear it.
 Wait a couple of minutes to see whether the boiler fires and hot water returns.
 If it locks out again, stop.
 Repeatedly resetting a boiler that keeps failing can mask a genuine fault — book an engineer instead.